-For districts that include the whole-school student learning indicator in teacher evaluations, a teacher's indicator rating shall be equal to the aggregate rating for multiple student learning indicators established for his/her administrator's evaluation rating.
-For most schools, this will be based on the school performance index (SPI) and the administrator's progress on SLO targets, which correlates to the Student Learning rating on an administrator's evaluation (equal to the 45% component of the administrator's final rating).
+For districts that include the whole-school student learning indicator in teacher evaluations, a teacher's indicator rating shall be equal to the aggregate rating for multiple student learning indicators established for the principal's evaluation rating at that school.
+For most schools, this will be based on the school performance index (SPI), which correlates to the whole-school student learning on a principal's evaluation.